-Another mission accomplished and another decoration appended to his file, Nihlus walked into the Dark Star with a satisfied smile and a healthy appetite for the pleasure of a brief glimpse at “normal life” before he was off to the next deadly assignment.
+Another mission accomplished and another decoration appended to his file, Nihlus walked into the Dark Star with a satisfied smile and an appetite a bit of “normal life” before he was off to the next deadly assignment.
 He went directly to the bar and ordered a Supernova.
 It was still early in the evening and the club was comfortably populated by mostly sober men and women of all species, shapes and sizes.
 Far from empty, but not yet crowded.

 Nihlus had developed something of a taste for humans, though he wouldn’t call himself a connoisseur.
-They rarely struck him as particularly pretty or physically attractive – unlike the asari, who possessed a certain grace, an inherent beauty.
+They rarely struck him as particularly pretty or physically attractive—unlike the asari, who possessed a certain inherent beauty.
 But most humans he’d talked to, he liked for their spirit.
 A courageous, free spirit that cared little for the role of inferior outsiders everybody was so eager to impose upon them.
 That struck a personal chord with him and he tended to treat them with positive prejudice.
-One of those things Saren could never quite get over.
+One of those things Saren just couldn’t get over.

 When taking humans to bed, though, Nihlus liked them well proportioned but not overly… meaty.
 He couldn’t gauge the woman’s shape since she was seated behind the table, but he could tell she was lean, almost wiry, and had barely discernible breasts.
 She would do, he decided, sipping his drink.

 “What’s that lady having?” he asked the turian bartender, never breaking eye contact with the woman.